DylanMeeus/springboot_jwt_blog/_posts/2016-07-21-creating-your-first-symfony-app-and-adding-authentication.markdown

 ### Configure The Database

-Before we set up our Model Entity, let's configure our database connection.
-The default driver Symfony ships with is Mysql.
+Before we set up our model entity, let's configure our database connection.
+The default driver Symfony ships with is MySQL.

 Open up `app/config/parameters.yml`, set up your config like so: